sebres/PoC/SB-0D-001-win-exec/SOLUTION.md

       If flag ESCAPE set, append to CmdLine the argument as is;
       Else:
         Do-Escape - For each argument character:
-          - if char is BackSlash, notice current possition as BSPOS and bypass all together-standing BackSlash chars;
+          - if char is BackSlash, notice current possition as BSPOS and bypass all adjacent BackSlash chars;
           - if char is Quote:
             * invert flag UNPAIRED;
             * add unprocessed argument-part before, thereby if BSPOS was set,